ViggoValfridsson/JavaScript-Frontend-Uppgift3-Grupp2/1-lang-roleplay/README.md

   }
 }

 PS.
-To deepen the task: Creating a class of characters is even better, making it super easy to create new characters.
+To deepen the task: Creating a class (not the same ass CSS-classes) of characters is even better, making it super easy to create new characters.
 Even monsters are characters, and since the heroes likely encounter many of them on their journey, classes make it convenient to have a single place to create all kinds of characters.

+### Math.random()

+To get at random number (can be used to make things less predictible)

+function getRandomInt(max) {
+  return Math.floor(Math.random() * max);
+}

+console.log(getRandomInt(3)); // output: 0, 1 or 2
+console.log(getRandomInt(1)); // output: 0
+console.log(Math.random());   // output: a decimal number from 0 to < 1

 ## Additional general instructions